keviniannn/national-basketball-predictions/README.md

 # NBA Cup Prediction Model

-This project uses a machine learning model to predict the outcome of an NBA Cup bracket, simulating the entire tournament round by round and determining the ultimate champion.
+This project uses a machine learning model to predict the outcome of an NBA Cup bracket, simulating the tournament round by round and determining the ultimate champion.

 ## Table of Contents
 1. [Overview](#overview)